My Notes on “As a Man Thinketh”

-Highly motivational, without supporting studies or evidence (not that it needs it anyways), to convince you to take action on improving your life.
-You’re the sum of our thoughts, so changing your thoughts will change yourself.
-Cultivate calmness of thought to be in control of your life.
+Highly motivational, although without supporting studies or evidence, to convince you to improve your life.
+You’re the sum of your thoughts; change your thoughts to change yourself.

 Beware of your thoughts, as you are the sum of them.
 You are made or unmade by your thoughts.
 Whatever you achieve or fail is a result of them.
 Act is the result of thought.

 You are in the exact place you need to be so you can learn and evolve.

 Take care and cultivate your thoughts.
 Get rid of the wrong, useless and impure thoughts.

 Find the purpose to your thoughts.
 Purposeless thoughts are useless and void.

 Practice right thinking to make your thoughts stronger, just as you can exercise to make your muscles stronger.
 Be patient, as in everything, it takes time.

 Conquer doubt and fear to be free from failure.
 Actions triggered by them never accomplished anything.
 They use up all your energy, energy that should be used on right thoughts.

 Improve yourself to improve your circumstances.
 You don’t attract what you want, but what you are.
 Circumstances does not make you, they reveal to you.